renerocksai/slides/README.md

 - **super quick slide creation:** a simple text format supporting basic Markdown syntax (plus underlines) and templates for building blocks lets you type formatted bulleted lists very quickly.
     - you can also paste in Markdown from your note taking app, which is what I do frequently

+## Interesting Observations

+Using slides, I far more enjoy creating slideshow presentations.
+It seems to trick my mind into a more enjoyable, programming-like mode when I spend my time in neovim, using the slideshow description / markup language.
+It is a completely mouse-less way of creating presentations.
+I find it very effective.
+I also really like that I can put my presentations and supporting assets in a git reposiory and have them version-controlled.
+Lots of the contents of my slideshows is Markdown or very Markdown-friendly which makes re-use of information snippets really handy, e.g. from notes to presentation to blog post.

+BTW, I use `imgtool.py`, also contained in the repo, for figuring out image sizes and placement.
+Make sure you have some PIL installed.

 # Usage

 After starting slides by double-clicking it or launching it from the command line, you will be greeted with an empty window.